What is closed-loop automation?

 In practice, the solution eliminates the need for manual, time-consuming processes, which means faster service delivery, improved security and new levels of agility, thanks to real-time automation capabilities.
 In our solution, the closed loop allows faults to be addressed at the infrastructure level, the applications level and the service level, and uses analytics to verify the effects of the fault on the user experience, which gets looped back to CENX Service Assurance.
 The result is a better quality of service.
 But it also frees up CSPs to explore new business areas, new services for enterprise customers and potential new revenue streams that are emerging from the digitalization of industries.
 It doesn’t just solve a problem; it opens up new opportunities in the process.

 Whether we’re talking about smart speakers in the home, self-driving cars or self-healing networks, there’s often a fear that autonomy will take over human capability, even ingenuity.
 But that’s not the way I like to see it.
 In our industry, our goal is to build networks to do what they’re good at, so we can do what we’re good at.

 For example, our 5G business case reveals that service providers can benefit from a potential up to USD 619 billion dollar global market in 2026, amounting to between 12 and 36 percent additional revenue.
 There’s plenty of room for innovation, ideas and ingenuity there.

 Long term, it’ll be about networks and human experts working together to improve quality and build new services.
 It’s the service providers who can adapt and balance these factors that will end up running the networks of the future.
 Closed-loop automation is just the beginning.

-You can also go to Ericsson automated network operations webpage to explore the discussion further and to find out more about our offering.
+You can also go to Ericsson Network automation webpage to explore the discussion further and to find out more about our offering.